 The National Institute on Alcohol Abuse and Alcoholism (NIAAA) has published a guide outlining a brief screening questionnaire useful for clinicians in assessing at-risk drinking behavior and alcohol use disorders.
 Despite the clinical intention, the guide lends itself well to use by the layperson in initially deciding on the need for intervention, and the intervention strategy to use should it be warranted.

 If your friend or loved one meets the criteria for alcohol abuse or dependence, further steps are given that one may follow in planning and conducting a brief intervention for that person.

-Some of the important recommendations include evaluation by an addiction specialist, and careful consideration of the possible need for medically managed withdrawal (supervised detox) and benefits of medication-assisted treatment.
+Some of the important recommendations include an evaluation by an addiction specialist and careful consideration of the possible need for medically managed withdrawal (supervised detox) and the benefits of medication-assisted treatment.
 Factors such as these reinforce the need to involve trained professionals in the field of addiction medicine, to ensure the highest chance of a successful intervention.